tinstructor/contiki-ng/examples/twofaced/README.md

 # Dual-Radio Interface RPL (DRiPL) for Zolertia Firefly
 This document describes the usage and configuration of the twofaced example for Contiki-NG.
 It is designed to work with Zolertia Firefly nodes.
-The purpose of the ranger application is to evaluate our implementation of a 6TiSCH-compliant dual-interface routing protocol named DRiPL.
+The purpose of the twofaced application is to evaluate our implementation of a 6TiSCH-compliant dual-interface routing protocol named DRiPL.

 ## Table of Contents